CSCLuxembourg/vestatech/README.md

 Luxembourgish start-up is in an armsrace with a large international conglomerate to reach for and exploit the resources of a close by asteroid.

+This is the repository for all of the challenges related to the first edition of the Cyber Security Challenge Luxembourg (season 2018/2019).

 Join us in this imaginative adventure where not everyone will play fair.